What about working from home?

 Home is where the heart is: The importance of staff training.

 More importantly, members of staff need to be trained on the importance of taking active care of information in their possession.
 That would include documentation and procedures for when an issue does arise and how to minimise the impact.
-Think of how easy it would be to leave a mobile phone on a train and then think of all the contacts that would stored on just that one device (a fair bit of company database no doubt).
+Think of how easy it would be to leave a mobile phone or a laptop on a train and then think of all the contacts that would stored on just that one device (a fair bit of the company database no doubt).
 In these circumstances the likelihood of a breach happening is quite high.
-The issue is going to involve considering all the possibilities and having contingencies for the occurrences and taking steps towards prevention starting with staff training and engagement in avoidance of breaches.
+The issue is going to get more involved considering all the different possibilities.
+Having contingencies for these types occurrences are the first steps towards protecting your data.
+It’s not just an IT issue as staff training and engagement should be high on the agenda in an attempt to avoid such breaches.